brannerchinese/rc_study_plans/projects/b-trees.md

       > In particular, leaf nodes are usually linked together left-to-right, as shown.
 The linked list of leaves is referred to as the sequence set.
 Sequence set links allow easy sequential processing.

-   Nowhere that I can see does Gräfe seem to discuss this linking of leaves.
+    Nowhere that I can see does Gräfe discuss this linking of leaves.
 However, Gräfe does discuss something called a "Bˡⁱⁿᵏ-tree", involving a pointer between two nodes on the same level (Sec.
 4.6, pp. 283-86).
-However, as far as I can see, this is used only for load-balancing in the case of overflow.
+However, as far as I can see, this is used only for load-balancing between branch nodes (Comer's "index nodes") in the case of overflow.

+    In the Gräfe article he repeats (p.
+16:4) that he uses "B-tree" to mean what Comer calls a "B⁺-tree".
+And he adds (p.
+16:4):

+    > We also ignore many other variations of B-trees here.
+This includes what Comer [1979], following Knuth, calls B*-trees, that is, attempting to merge an overflowing node with a sibling rather than splitting it immediately.
+We ignore whether or not underflow is recognized and acted upon by load balancing and merging nodes, whether or not empty nodes are removed immediately or ever, **whether or not leaf nodes form a singly or doubly linked list** using physical pointers (page identifiers) or logical boundaries (fence keys equal to separators posted in the parent node during a split), whether suffix truncation is employed when posting a separator key [Bayer and Unterauer 1977], whether prefix truncation or any other compression is employed on each page, and the type of information associated with B-tree keys. **Most of these issues have little or no bearing on locking in B-trees, with the exception of sibling pointers, as indicated in the following where appropriate.**

+    But the only place where "sibling pointers" are mentioned is this (p.
+16:9):

+    > … **"pointer chasing" applies not only to parent-child pointers but also to neighbor pointers, such as, in a chain of leaf pages during a range scan or while searching for the key to lock in key range locking** (see the following).

+    and "the following" turns out to be, again, a reference to "Bˡⁱⁿᵏ-trees".

 #### B-tree